Top Minerals That Lower Blood Sugar Naturally: Benefits & Sources

 Yes, adequate magnesium improves insulin sensitivity and lowers fasting glucose, making it a valuable mineral for sugar control.

-3. Are there minerals that lower blood sugar quickly?
+3. Are there minerals that lower blood glucose quickly?

 No mineral works instantly.
 Minerals support gradual and sustainable improvements in blood sugar control.